 Assigned access in Windows 10 leverages the new lock framework.
-When an assigned access user signs in, the selected kiosk app is launched above lock .
-The kiosk app is actually running as an above lock screen app.
+When an assigned access user signs in, the selected kiosk app is launched above the lock screen.
+The kiosk app is running as an above lock screen app.

 Test your assigned access experience

 The above guidelines may help you select or develop an appropriate Windows app for your assigned access experience.
 Once you have selected your app, we recommend that you thoroughly test the assigned access experience to ensure that your device provides a good customer experience.